LGBTQ people face higher covid-19 risks. But no one knows the true toll on the community.

 “Being transgender, number one, is not an easy lifestyle,” she said.
 “Even at 62 now, sometimes I find myself struggling, thinking about how can I help other girls.
 I get depressed, and then I eat.”

-She is HIV positive, diabetic and has been diagnosed with chronic kidney failure, she said — all underlying conditions that place her at high risk of severe covid-19.
+She is HIV positive and diabetic and has been diagnosed with chronic kidney failure, she said — all underlying conditions that place her at high risk of severe covid-19.
 But she continues to go to work every day, sitting in the HIPS office with a face mask and shield.

 “It worries me every day,” she said.